730-2 EXEMPTIONS FROM WORK ACTIVITIES

 Child care is within a reasonable distance when the provider's location is within 30 minutes travel time by public or private transportation from the participant's home or activity site.

-Child care is affordable when the family has PASS I assistance to pay the cost.
+Child care is affordable when the family has PASSParents Achieving Self-Sufficiency I assistance to pay the expense.

 Informal child care is care provided by a relative or friend.
 Informal care is suitable if it is appropriate and within a reasonable distance.

-A caretaker qualifies for an exemption from work activities if the local Child Care Resource and Referral agency verifies the lack of care that the family requires and it appears that suitable informal care is not available to the family.
+A parent or caretaker relative qualifies for an exemption from work activities if the local Child Care Resource and Referral agency verifies the lack of care that the family requires and it appears that suitable informal care is not available to the family.

-No Transportation Funds: The Division does not agree to pay for transportation expenses determined by the case worker to be necessary for their participation.
+No Transportation Funds: The Division does not agree to pay for transportation expenses determined by the Work Services case manager to be necessary for their participation.

 Previous Section